jkosh44/jkosh44.github.io/_blogs/2025-04-06-rust-generics-vs-dynamic-dispatch.markdown

 }
 ```

 These methods CANNOT take `&mut self`, a `Session<ReadOnly>` cannot be directly converted into a `Session<ReadWrite>` and vice versa.
 These are two completely separate types, so we need to make a new instance.
-You cannot directly convert a `Vec` into a `HashSet` without creating a new object.
+This would be the same as trying to directly convert a `Vec` into a `HashSet` without creating a new object.

 ```rust
 #[test]